OWASP/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 ## Introduction

 The microservice architecture is being increasingly used for designing and implementing application systems in both cloud-based and on-premise infrastructures, high-scale applications and services.
 There are many security challenges that need to be addressed in the application design and implementation phases.
 The fundamental security requirements that have to be addressed during design phase are authentication and authorization.
 Therefore, it is vital for applications security architects to understand and properly use existing architecture patterns to implement authentication and authorization in microservices-based systems.
-The goal of this cheat sheet is to identify such patterns and to do recommendations for applications security architects on possible ways to use it.
+The goal of this cheat sheet is to identify such patterns and to do recommendations for applications security architects on possible ways to use them.

 ## Edge-level authorization